Syllabus⇝

 For each selected module, students are required to attend (in the protolab) at minimum the following classes and complete the module assignments:

-In addition to attending these sessions, students must actively complete all assignments and deliverables for their selected modules.
+In addition to attending these sessions, students must actively complete all assignments and deliverables for their selected modules, with an estimated personal dedication of 8 hours per week, distributed according to their individual schedules.

 Students are required to:

-• Document all their projects and module deliverables on their personal websites.
+- Document all their projects and module deliverables on their personal websites.
+Including:

 European Credit Transfer and Accumulation System (ECTS)